themetalfleece/nextjs-prisma-apollo-example/README.md

 Copy the `.env.example` file to a `.env` file next to it.

 Edit it to use your own mongodb connection string.
 If you need a free-to-start managed database, you can also use [MongoDB Atlas](https://www.mongodb.com/atlas/database).

+You can replace mongo with any [prisma supported database](https://www.prisma.io/docs/reference/database-reference/supported-databases).

 ### 4. Run the app
 ```